 A Personal Travel Budget is a sum of money provided to parents or carers of children with SEND who are eligible for travel assistance.
-Personal Travel Budget's enable families to arrange transport directly by using mileage allowance (mileage allowance is calculated at 45 pence per mile).
+Personal Travel Budget's enable families to arrange home to school travel directly by using mileage allowance (mileage allowance is calculated at 45 pence per mile in line with HMRC rates).
 Families can work together to achieve the best possible travel arrangements.